ysycloud/paraGSEA/docs/Tools/quick_search_serial.md

 ```

 Or choosing Others, you must input a file path where there is a gene set.
-Second way may be more convenient such as the example shows.
+Most of times, Second way may be more convenient.

 For example:
 ```shell
 input the path of file that has GeneSet until 'exit'(each line has a Gene Symbol/name):